Canadian Aboriginal syllabics: Cree oral traditions

 Stevenson (aka Wheeler) comments that the legend is commonly known among the Cree.
+However, there is no known surviving physical evidence of Canadian Aboriginal syllabics before Norway House.

-Linguist Chris Harvey believes that the syllabics were a collaboration between English missionaries and Indigenous Cree- and Ojibwe-language experts.
+Linguist Chris Harvey believes that the syllabics were a collaboration between English missionaries, Indigenous Cree and Ojibwe-language experts, such as the Ojibwe Henry Bird Steinhauer (Sowengisik) and Cree translator Sophie Mason, who worked alongside Evans at his time in Norway House.

-There is no known surviving physical evidence of Canadian Aboriginal syllabics before Norway House.

 Basic principles

 Canadian "syllabic" scripts are not syllabaries, in which every consonant–vowel sequence has a separate glyph, but abugidas, in which consonants are modified in order to indicate an associated vowel—in this case through a change in orientation (which is unique to Canadian syllabics).
-In Cree, for example, the consonant p has the shape of a chevron.
-In an upward orientation, ᐱ, it transcribes the syllable pi.
-Inverted, so that it points downwards, ᐯ, it transcribes pe.
-Pointing to the left, ᐸ, it is pa, and to the right, ᐳ, po.
+In Cree, for example, the consonant p has the shape of a chevron; in an upward orientation, ᐱ, it transcribes the syllable pi; inverted, so that it points downwards, ᐯ, it transcribes pe; pointing to the left, ᐸ, it is pa, and to the right, ᐳ, po.
 The consonant forms and the vowels so represented vary from language to language, but generally approximate their Cree origins.